Find Affordable College Courses

 The following schools top our list of the Most Popular Child Development & Psychology Master's Degree Colleges.

-Our analysis found The University of Texas at Dallas to be the most popular school for child development and psychology students who want to pursue a master’s degree in Texas.
+Our 2023 rankings named The University of Texas at Dallas the most popular school in Texas for child development and psychology students working on their master’s degree.
 UT Dallas is a very large public school located in the city of Richardson.

 Of the 23 students majoring in child development at UT Dallas, 9% are male and 91% are female.